-- 1 (or) to Cnts.

-- 2 Press the Menu Select button directly below Cnts.
-The entries are alphabetically sorted.

-- 4 or to Edit and press the Menu Select button directly below Sel.

-- 6 A blinking cursor appears.

-- Use the keypad to edit the name.

-- Press \(\) to move one space to the left.

-- Press > to move one space to the right.

-- Press the Menu Select button directly below Del to delete any unwanted characters.

-- Press - to add a space.

-- Press to toggle between mixed case mode, uppercase mode, and lowercase mode.

-- Press to toggle between numeric and letter mode.
+- 1 (or) to Cnts. - 2 Press the Menu Select button directly below Cnts.
+The entries are alphabetically sorted. - 3 or to the entry you want to edit and press the Menu Select button directly below Optn. - 4 or to Edit and press the Menu Select button directly below Sel. - 6 A blinking cursor appears. - Use the keypad to edit the name. - Press ◀ to move one space to the left. - Press ) to move one space to the right. - Press the Menu Select button directly below Del to delete any unwanted characters. - Press \ to add a space. - Press to toggle between mixed case mode, uppercase mode, and lowercase mode. - Press to toggle between numeric and letter mode.